fanzymath/fanzymath.github.io/_pages/about.md

 Publications
 ======
 - **Z. Fan**.
+Hessian estimates for semi-convex solutions to the sigma-2 equation with variable right hand side.
+In preparation.

-Compactness approach to Hessian estimates for special Lagrangian equations with constraints.
+- **Z. Fan**.
+Rigidity and regularity results for solutions to special Lagrangian equations with constraints.
 In preparation.

 - Y.C.
 Bi, **Z. Fan**, G.S.
 Jiang, J. T. Zhu.
 Liouville Theorems for the minimal surface equation outside an infinite cylinder.
 In preparation.